yummyshop/GraphPyShop/README.md

 # Development setup

 - Rename .env.example to .env and fill in the values
-- Currently also need to update the shopify store url in pyproject.toml
+- Update remote_schema_url in pyproject.toml

 Modify and the required graphql queries under `graphpyshop/queries` Run `ariadne-codegen` to generate the corresponding client

 # Roadmap

-## Organize and improve code
+## Developer Experience

+- **Easily extend and write new queries if you use the library alone, integrated into your project without repackaging**
+- Support codegen from inline graphql queries
 - Move utility queries separately from user queries
 - Add basic tests
 - Make jsonl reader handle nested connections